35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 35% affordable housing  is supported by viability assessments, Southwark, London Plan - why are 'ours' ignored and developers accepted?

 Viability assessments always allowed developers to deliver less than 35% affordable housing - took full advantage of it eg Heygate (do a case study); Shelter report highlights

+What has actually happened?

+1 35% never a 'quota'; always open to developers to reduce, and nearly always have done.

+2 Lowers the assumption/benchmark of what was expected - Southwark at least set this benchmark, Sadiq followed

+3 Will developers stick to it?
+Examples indicate otherwise - CW and Aylesham.
+Two carrots - CIL reduction and grant - increased? always had this?

+4 £322m fund not for affordable housing, but for developers to build affordable housing - why not cut out the middle man (woman)?
+Basically subsidising affordablh houisng to build as much or as little affordable housing as they choose